Skip to Content

 6. Multi-service capability for growing KZN businesses

 KZN businesses often outgrow pure courier needs into warehousing for inventory near the port, distribution for palletised loads to Gauteng and Cape Town, and eventually contract logistics for fully outsourced operations.
-A Durban courier that can grow with you under one account is structurally easier to manage than juggling separate suppliers across services.
-The consolidation pitch matters even more in KZN where the trucking-companies space already overlaps strongly with courier providers.
+This is where courier work shades into the wider Durban trucking and freight market, and the supplier that can carry you from parcels into pallets under one account is structurally easier to manage than juggling separate providers.
+The consolidation pitch matters even more in KZN, where the trucking-companies space already overlaps strongly with courier providers.

-- Durban to outlying KZN (Richards Bay, Port Edward, Pongola): R110 to R190, with one extra day in transit
+• Durban to outlying KZN (Richards Bay, Port Edward, Pongola): from about R320 for the first 2kg, with one extra day in transit

 Frequently Asked Questions